N.NOTE · field log

 Your title is the single highest-impact field in your listing.
 It's what Etsy's search algorithm reads first, and it's the first thing a buyer sees in search results.
 Get this right and everything else becomes easier.

-4. Include product type + material + use case + recipient
+4. Cover product type + material + colour or size

 5. Test title readability — would a buyer click this in search results?